jricaurte314-eng/Reccomendation-system-vertexAI/README.md

 - Automated the **generation of self-assessment survey items** using **Gemini API (Text Generation)**, which produced adaptive, behavior-based questions.
 - Deployed and piloted the survey for validation with the client’s HR and Learning teams.

-🧰 *Tools:* Python · Gemini API · Pandas · YAML configuration
+🧰 *Tools:* JavaScript · Gemini API · Pandas · YAML configuration

 ---